dmf24/slackbotmaker/README.md

 # slackbotmaker
 Trivial, barebones framework for slackbot rtm client in python.
 WIP use at your own risk.
 Uses `slackclient` library.
+Define actions using decorators, which registers them for a runner that runs the rtm bot.

 ### To use: